Hours of Operation

 Step 1: Initial Counseling

 This first step is an individual appointment where members’ goals and transition needs are discussed and assessed.
 Members are assigned to a Tier level (1, 2, or 3) based on individual goals and preparedness for transition.
-Members learn what must be accomplished and are provided resources and information.
+Members learn what must be accomplished and are provided with resources and information.
 This first step must be accomplished NLT 365 days from date of separation/retirement.
-Call the A&FRC at 478-926-1256 to schedule.

 Step 2: Pre-Separation Counseling/Briefing